sparkartgroup/pagination/README.md

 Usage
 --------------------------------------------------------------------------------

-The following example shows how to paginate the content your a Tumblr blog proxied by your server via `GET /tumblr.json`.
+The following example shows how to paginate the content of a proxied Tumblr blog resource, fetched via `GET /tumblr.json`.
 Whenever data is ready `.paginate` triggers the `success` or `error` events.

 ```html
 <div id="tumblr-stream">